Presley Twining France was born on June 29, 1873 in Deshler, Henry County, OH, the son of John C. and Rhoda (Van Horn) France.

 On Dec.
 21, 1895, in nearby Paulding County, OH, 22-year-old Presley married 21-year-old Mary Iona Robinson (1874-1945), a resident of Oakwood, OH.
 The ceremony was performed by Rev. Henry Provant.

-The Frances had nine children -- Lynn Lanor France, Ruth Jewell, Rhoda Ellen Steiner, Flossie Faye Donaldson, John R. France, Essa Knoblauch, Lois Steel Riley, Robert France and Mildred Koyle.
+The Frances were the parents of nine children -- Lyman Lanor "Lynn" France, Ruth Leona Jewell, Rhoda Ellen Steiner, Flossie Faye Donaldson, John R. France, Essa Knoblauch, Lois Steel Riley, Robert France and Mildred Koyle.

-The Frances were farmers.
+Presley and Mary were longtime farmers.
 Immediately following their marriage, they lived on a farm near Continental.
 In an interesting twist, one of Presley's distant cousins lived in Kalida and Continental in Putnam County in the late 1800s and early 1900s -- the family of Joseph and Mary Jane (Courtney) Miner.

 By 1900, the Frances had relocated to Michigan, where Presley worked as a teamster for a logging company in or near the town of Stanton.
 Seen here is a photograph showing Presley -- standing third from left on the railcar bed -- in logging operations in Michigan.
 (Click to see an enlarged version of this image, which was our "Photo of the Month" for December 2003.)

 Within a year or two, Presley and Mary and young family moved back to Continental.
 Their old farm house was located along the Paulding-Putnam County Line Road, was just north of the Nickleplate Railroad (now Norfolk Southern Railroad).

 Then, in about 1918, Presley moved the family back to Michigan, settling for good in Michigan Center, where they remained for the rest of their lives.